 Other Peace Corps partnerships include development initiatives with US Government agencies such as Centre for Disease Control (CDC), Department of Defense (DoD) Health Research project, United States Agency for International Development (USAID) and the Presidents Emergency Plan for AIDS Relief (PEPFAR).

 Health is a devolved function, and the county governments are responsible for all levels of healthcare, interventions, facilities, personnel and health outcomes.
 The community health interventions in all the 47 counties are aligned with the Kenya National Community Health Strategy and receives support from local and international partners.

 Education is managed by the national government and the employment of teachers is managed by a Teachers Service Commission.
-Education interventions include the teaching of science and mathematics subject in secondary schools.
-Kenya also hosts one of the most robust deaf education program in the world.
+Education interventions include the teaching of science and mathematics in secondary schools and deaf education in primary schools.
+Kenya has one of the most robust deaf education programs in the world.

-Our projects emphasize capacity building for Host Country Nationals (HCNs) through trainings, as a source of sustainably meeting Kenya's need for technical skills in the health sector.
-Peace Corps also works with Community Based Organizations (CBOs), Faith Based Organizations (FBOs) and other Donors and Development Partners working in mostly rural Kenyan communities.
+Our projects emphasize capacity building for Host Country Nationals through trainings, as a source of sustainably meeting Kenya's need for technical skills in the health and education sectors.
+Peace Corps also works with Community Based Organizations, Faith Based Organizations and other donors and development partners working in rural Kenyan communities.